oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab12.md

     ![Key Vault](./images/image-2025-09-11-17.41.21.png "The System Overview section at the bottom identifies the system.")

-## Task 2: Manage Primary-Standby, Sharded DBs, Multi-Tennant and RAC databses
+## Task 2: Manage Primary-Standby, Sharded DBs, Multi-Tenant and RAC databases

 Oracle Key Vault can manage all deployment modes of the Oracle database - single instance, RAC, multi-tenant, Data Guard, sharded, and cloud.
 This is done by deploying database clients called **endpoints** on the database host.
 For cloud databases, you have to use the cloud console.
 Endpoints can also be deployed for Oracle GoldenGate, Oracle ACFS, MySQL databases, SSH servers, and more.